LeapLabTHU/EfficientTrain/TRAINING.md

     _ET_pp_main_convnextS.py
     _ET_pp_main_convnextB.py
 ```
-- The default dataset dictionary is set with `--data_path /home/data/imagenet/` in each script, please modify it if necessary.
+- The default dataset directory is set with `--data_path /home/data/imagenet/` in each script, please modify it if necessary.
 - `--epoch 200` corresponds to a 1.5x speedup compared to the standard 300-epoch training procedure.
 You may modify it for a varying number of training budgets.
 - The data pre-processing speed of CPUs may be insufficient to support too many GPUs (especially for small models).
 A larger `--num_workers` (within each script) may alleviate this problem.
 - The hyper-parameters and configurations for training different models follow from their original papers.